cloudmesh-community/book/chapters/class/516/overview.md

 **IaaS**

-: In the IaaS chapter, we review many of the services offered by providers usch as AWS, Azure, Google, and OpenStack that is used by some academic clouds such as Chameleon cloud.
+: In the IaaS chapter, we review many of the services offered by providers such as AWS, Azure, Google, and OpenStack that is used by some academic clouds such as Chameleon cloud.

 : In addition, we introduce you to elementary command-line tools and